xcsf-dev/xcsf/python/README.md

 selected function assigned to each node and random connectivity (including recurrent connections) and is synchronously updated in parallel for T cycles before sampling the output node(s).
 These graphs can exhibit inherent memory by retaining state across inputs.
+Inputs must be in the range [0,1].

 Currently implements a fixed number of nodes with the number of connections and update cycles evolved along with the function for each node.
 Log normal self-adaptive mutation is used for node function and connectivity and uniform self-adaptive mutation for the number of update cycles.

+When used as conditions, the number of nodes `n` must be at least 1 and the rule matches a given input if the state of that node is greater than 0.5 after updating the graph T times.
+When used as condition + action rules, the action is encoded as binary (discretising the node outputs with threshold 0.5); for example with 8 actions, a minimum of 3 additional nodes are required.

 ```python
 args = {